jamsocket/aper/README.md

 - [ ] Use a factory pattern to produce state machines rather than a no-argument `new` function, for flexibility.
 - [ ] Add turn-key “channel creation” UI.
+- [ ] Add a separate concept of “player state” in addition to game state.
+Player state includes things like name or cursor position, but cannot be used for state updates, and as a result can be sent out-of-order.

 The immediate roadmap has a strong emphasis on figuring out the right interface between Aper and application code.
 Once that's sorted out, longer-term tasks can